 - A Shiba Inu puppy (just kidding!).

 You’ll also need somewhere to keep the Dogecoin you mine.
 It's not recommended to choose online wallets, pick software or hardware wallets instead.
-They include Ledger Nano S, Trezor Model T and Coinbase.
+They include Ledger Nano X, Trezor Model T and Binance.
 The latter option is a software wallet, whereas the first two are hardware wallets.

 Note: A wallet is like an email account.
 It has a public address for sending/receiving Dogecoin and a private key to access them.
 Your private keys are like your email’s password.
 Private keys are very important and need to be kept completely secure.